These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 What is the FCC Part 97 definition of an amateur station?

-A. A station in an Amateur Radio Service consisting of the apparatus necessary for carrying on radio communications
+A. A station in the Amateur Radio Service consisting of the apparatus necessary for carrying on radio communications

-T1B - Authorized frequencies; frequency allocations, ITU regions, emission type, restricted sub-bands, spectrum sharing, transmissions near band edges
+T1B - Authorized frequencies: frequency allocations; ITU regions; emission modes; restricted sub-bands; spectrum sharing; transmissions near band edges

 What is the ITU?